peppedilillo/myemacs/README.md

 ```
 At start-up the daemon won't load-file `init.el`.
 To solve this, start a client and run: `M-x load ~/.emacs.d/init.el`.
 All clients afterwards should retain the style.
 To start a client use `e file.txt`.
 You can still load a standalone emacs instance with `emacs file.txt`.
 The main advantage of going stand-alone is to inherit the environment variables from the terminal.

+I tested this method on IGOR PC and it works.
+A simpler solution requires just creating an alias like `alias ec='emacsclient -c -a ""'`.
+The command should automatically start the daemon when first called.